-Depending on what you read, it can take anywhere between five and 30 seconds for a person to form an opinion of you.
-When you’ve only got a short time to sell yourself, this can be the deciding factor in whether you get the job.
+It can take anywhere between five and 30 seconds for a person to form an opinion of you…

 Body language: interview dos:

-- 5. Smile– Recruiters seldom employ miserable people.
-It’s ok to be nervous, but a smile can go a long way.
-It makes you look more relaxed, comfortable and personable.
+- Smile– Recruiters seldom employ miserable people.
+It’s OK to be nervous, but something as simple as a smile will make you look more relaxed, comfortable and personable.
 To put it simply, it will make you more likeable.

 Other things to do: turn your phone off, keep your head up, keep your feet still.

 - Be overconfident– Arrogance is not a good look.
 Walking into an interview thinking that you’ve already got the job can be detrimental.
 Remember: arrogance and confidence is not the same thing.

 - Offer a weak handshake – A weak handshake not only indicates a lack of confidence, it can also be very awkward.
 Try and mirror your interviewer’s handshake, and apply the same amount of pressure.
 Seems obvious, but you’d be surprised how many people get this wrong.
 N.B.
 It is never acceptable to fist-bump an interviewer – explosion or no explosion.